LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/overview.md

 The Connector API consists of two main components:

 1. **The Messaging Send API**: Send HTTPS requests based on the [Messaging Window API](consumer-int-overview.html) framework.
-This component of the Connector API handles communication between the Connector and LiveEngage.
+This component of the Connector API handles communication between the Connector and Conversational Cloud.
 It has two API endpoints, create conversation ([CONVERSATION](sendapi-create.html)) and send message ([SEND](sendapi-send.html)) (close conversation is a send message with a closing context in the payload).
-These calls communicate events from the third party application to LiveEngage.
+These calls communicate events from the third party application to Conversational Cloud.

 2. **[Webhooks](webhooks-overview.html) Notification Service**: This component sends notifications from Conversational Cloud based on the [Messaging Window API](consumer-int-overview.html) framework to the connector Webhooks HTTPS-endpoints.
 These notifications communicate any messaging events both from the agent and consumer to the connector, such as agent/consumer replied, closed conversation, is typing and so on.